- 500g of plain flour

 - Flour a baking pan.

-- Pinch a little ball from the dough, make a round shape the size of an apple and put the Brioche in the baking pan.
+- Pinch a little ball from the dough, make a round shape the size of an apple and put the Brioche on the baking pan.

 - Proceed the same way for the rest of the dough.

-- Preheat the oven to 180 C degrees.
+- Preheat (15 minutes before baking) the oven to 180 C degrees.

 - Brush with the egg yolk the Brioches and dust with the pine nuts the top.